-Once Jan.
-1 rolls around, you’re probably looking to dispose of your Christmas tree.
+Once January 1 rolls around, you’re probably ready dispose of your Christmas tree.
 If you purchased a real tree, there are plenty of eco-friendly options for disposal.

 Christmas Tree Recycling Preparation

 - Remove any ornaments, lights, tinsel or other decorations from the tree, as well as the stand.

 - Use Earth911’s Recycling Directory to find treecycling programs in your area.

 - Put a tarp under the tree before you haul it to the curb or your car to prevent needles from shedding on the floor.

 - If the tree is being picked up at the curb, you may need to cut large trees (taller than 5 feet) in half so they will fit in the truck.